Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: AdaSolver

+The instance $G^*$ can be considered the worst-case augmented instance for the branching policy in the surrogate function.
+This implies that computing the gradient only requires evaluating the objective on the augmented instances $G^*$.
+Therefore, we focus on developing an effective and efficient augmentation method for MILP instances.

-\subsubsection{Instance Graph Augmentation Operators}
+\subsection{Instance Graph Augmentation Operators}

-Inspired by the fact that the MILP problem structures are included in the instance graph structures, we propose to augment the instances by masking variables, constraints, and edges in instance bipartite graphs to promote the diversity of graph structures.
-These operators are also reasonable from a real-world perspective.
-Notice that many MILP problems arise from real-world scheduling scenarios.
-These problems often feature variables that represent available workers, machines, vehicles, or other material resources, and they feature constraints that formulate the scheduling restrictive relationship among these resources.
-Therefore, these simple and reliable augmentation operators can also simulate perturbations of real-world resources, i.e., certain materials are inaccessible or some restrictions are lifted.
-Moreover, recent studies have shown that GNNs struggle to process certain ``foldable" MILPs, as stated in \cite{chen2022representingmilp}.
-In real-world scenarios, CO instances are highly structural and symmetric, resulting in numerous such structures in the training data that GNNs are unable to distinguish.
-This issue exacerbates the challenges posed by the limited diversity of training data.
-By augmenting the graph structures, AdaSolver effectively breaks the symmetric structures in training instances and promotes the diversity of instance graph structures.
-Thus, instance augmentation can improve not only the generalization ability of branching policy but also the sample efficiency, in which we can use fewer instances to attain comparable performance as we show in Section \ref{subsection:sample_efficiency}.
+Since the MILP problem can be represented by instance graphs, we propose to augment the instances by masking variable nodes, constraint nodes, and edges in instance bipartite graphs to promote the diversity of graph structures.
+These augmentation operators are aligned with real-world scenarios.
+For example, many MILP problems arise from real-world scheduling scenarios, where variables represent resources such as workers, machines, or vehicles, and constraints capture scheduling relationships among these resources.
+By using simple and reliable augmentation techniques, we can effectively simulate real-world resource perturbations, such as the inaccessibility of certain materials or the relaxation of specific constraints.
+Furthermore, recent studies, including \cite{chen2022representingmilp}, have highlighted the challenges faced by graph neural networks (GNNs) when processing certain ``foldable" MILPs, which are common in real-world applications and exhibit significant structural symmetry.
+Specifically, GNNs struggle to distinguish between two different ``foldable" MILPs such that much of the training data is ineffective for training the branching policy.
+This issue further exacerbates the challenges posed by the limited diversity of training data.
+By augmenting the graph structures, AdaSolver effectively disrupts the symmetric patterns present in training instances, thereby promoting greater diversity in instance graph structures.
+As a result, instance augmentation enhances both the generalization ability and sample efficiency of the branching policy, enabling comparable performance with fewer instances, as demonstrated in Section \ref{subsection:sample_efficiency}.

-In practice, we control the usage of augmentation operators and masking proportion so that the augmented instances preserve a similar problem structure and computational hardness with the original instances, preventing harmful effects on training.
+To mitigate any adverse effects on training, we carefully control the application of augmentation operators and adjust the masking proportions, ensuring that the augmented instances retain similar problem structures and computational complexities as the original instances.